guildai/guild.ai/pages/start/runs.md

 [TOC]

-In [the previous section](optimize.md) you searched for optimal values of a hypeparameter `x` for a simulated loss function.
+In [the previous section](optimize.md) you generate several runs in search of optimal hyperparameters for the `train.py` sample script.
+When developing models, it's not uncommon to run dozens or hundreds of experiments as you try different approaches, data sets, and hyperparameters.

-In this section, you learn more about runs.
+In this section, you learn various Guild commands for managing runs.

 ## Show Runs